piecepackr/piecepackr/README.rst

 hex
 ~~~

 A demo `"hex-friendly piecepacks" pdf <https://www.dropbox.com/s/2q7k2kfaung4f6l/hex_demo.pdf?dl=0>`_ of piecepack designs friendly for building and playing games on a hex board.
-First deck has hex lines on the tile faces matching the suit color and second decks has grey hex lines on both tiles faces/backs.
+First deck has hex lines on the tile faces matching the suit color and second deck has grey hex lines on both tiles faces/backs.
 If you build a "hex" layout with tiles that have hex lines then the hex lines should show four out of the six "hex" edges.
 Third and fourth decks are inspired by the `Hexpack <http://www.hexpack.org/>`_ by Daniel Wilcox and Nathan Morse and have hex-shaped tiles and triangular coins.
+The third deck has the traditionally "red" suits have a pink background and the traditionally "black" suits have a grey background: three different background colors (pink, grey, white) facilitate building certain types of `hexagonal boards <https://en.wikipedia.org/wiki/Hexagonal_chess>`_.

 orthodox
 ~~~~~~~~